daphne-eu/daphne/doc/GettingStarted.md

 ### System Requirements

-Please ensure that your system meets the following requirements before trying to build the prototype.
+Please ensure that your development system meets the following requirements before trying to build the prototype.

 **(*)**
 You can view the version numbers as an orientation rather than a strict requirement.